Yeh Jawaani Hai Deewani: Development

 Yeh Jawaani Hai Deewani was produced by Hiroo Yash Johar and Karan Johar under the banner of Dharma Productions.
 It was co-produced by Apoorva Mehta and UTV Motion Pictures and written by Hussain Dalal based on a story by Ayan Mukerji.
 The title was taken from a hit song by the same title, with music by R. D. Burman from the film Jawani Diwani (1972).
-In December 2011, Pritam was chosen for the first time to compose the music for a Dharma Productions film, steering away from the usual Vishal–Shekhar and Shankar–Ehsaan–Loy, who had previously scored director Ayan Mukerji's debut, Wake Up Sid (2009).
+In December 2011, Pritam was chosen for the first time to compose the music for a Dharma Productions film, steering away from the usual Vishal–Shekhar and Shankar–Ehsaan–Loy, who had previously scored Mukerji's directorial debut, Wake Up Sid (2009).

 Casting

 Ranbir Kapoor was the first to sign onto the film and was under Ayan Mukerji's direction for the second time following Wake Up Sid (2009).
-Kapoor pierced his ears for his role.
-There was a lot of speculation as to who would play the female lead, with Katrina Kaif and Anushka Sharma being the choices.
-Eventually, Deepika Padukone was chosen in September 2011, who due to her faith in Kapoor and Mukerji accepted the film without even reading the script.
+Kapoor played Kabir and also pierced his ears for his role.
+There was a lot of speculation as to who would play the female lead, with Katrina Kaif and Anushka Sharma being the initial choices.
+Eventually, Deepika Padukone was chosen as Naina, in September 2011, who due to her faith in Kapoor and Mukerji accepted the film "without even reading the script".
+The film also marked Kapoor and Padukone's second film together after Bachna Ae Haseeno (2008).

 Kalki Koechlin and Aditya Roy Kapur were later signed on for the roles of Aditi and Avi, respectively.
-Evelyn Sharma had confirmed that she will play a ditzy character.
+Evelyn Sharma was confirmed to play a ditzy character.
+Kunaal Roy Kapur was then signed to play Taran.
+Farooq Sheikh was cast as Kabir's father, Tanvi Azmi as Kabir's step mother and Dolly Ahluwalia as Naina 's mother.

 Filming

-Shooting locations included Hidimba Temple, Gulaba, Banjaar, Hamta, and Naggar.
+The Principal photography commenced in 2012.
+Shooting locations included Hidimba Temple, Gulaba, Banjar, Hamta Pass, and Naggar and other locations in Himachal Pradesh.
 Some shots were taken at 14,000 feet above sea level and the crew shot at a temperature as low as −10 degrees Celsius.
 In May 2012, the cast filmed in Udaipur, where Kapoor and Padukone also shot a romantic song.
-The wedding sequences were shot at the Oberoi Udaivilas hotel.
+The wedding sequences were shot at the Oberoi Udaivilas hotel in Udaipur.

 The unit experienced a difficult shoot in Rajasthan due to the overwhelming heat.
 Filming also took place in August 2012 in Paris, France on Rue Mouffetard, a street market and in Nice, France.
-Other scenes were shot in Filmistan, Mumbai.
-On 26 January, the crew visited Kashmir to shoot a musical sequence and other scenes.
-They filmed in locations such as Kongdori in Gulmarg, Pahalgam and Srinagar.
+Some other scenes were shot in Filmistan, Mumbai.
+On 26 January 2013, the crew visited Kashmir to shoot a musical sequence and other scenes.
+They filmed at locations such as Kongdori in Gulmarg, Pahalgam and Srinagar.